 It is also possible that the alcoholic thinks everything is okay and that things are just fine.
 The disease of addiction is sometimes referred to as possessing a “built-in forgetter,” meaning that the alcoholic forgets the bad events that occurred because of the disease and may even relish in the warm feelings of when things were still actually good.

 And so here we are.
-The search has now begun for the best alcohol treatment center to fit the needs of the addict.
+The search has now begun for the best alcohol addiction treatment center to fit the needs of the addict.

 Finding the Right Place for Treatment